ToshioCP/Gtk4-tutorial/src/sec15.src.md

 The returned object is owned by the function and you don't have its ownership.
 So, you don't need to care about releasing it.

-Look at the source file of `startup` handler again.
+Look at the source file of the `startup` handler again.

 - 28: The display is obtained by `gdk_display_get_default`.
 - 29: Creates a GtkCssProvider instance.